xeger/kos-ramp/README.md

 "ordinary" units.
 The name of the parameter should convey its unit of measure.
 Preferred units are:

+1. Name of orbital position e.g. "apoapsis"
-1. Universal time (UT) in seconds after the epoch
+2. Universal time (UT) in seconds after the epoch
-2. Altitude (ALT) in meters
+3. Altitude (ALT) in meters
-3. Estimated time (ETA) in seconds after current time
+4. Estimated time (ETA) in seconds after current time

 Function Libraries
 ------------------